-TCM talks with Burk Morgan, Director of Sales and Marketing for Adventurer MFG, about their all-new 2011 Adventurer 980RDS.
+TCM talks with Burk Morgan, Director of Sales and Marketing for Adventurer Manufacturing, about their all-new 2011 Adventurer 980RDS.
 Don’t miss the Eagle Cap update!

 In an ideal world, a new truck camper model would be the direct result of customer feedback and manufacturer experience.
 It would be an evolution, built on countless previous evolutions, summed up in a collective industry and consumer wisdom that has progressed over the five plus decades of truck camper production.

 New advances in material science, computer aided design, and manufacturing efficiency would provide constant inspiration and opportunities to keep the campers modern and fresh.
 The occasional breakthrough, like slide-outs and light weight composites, would challenge the conventional wisdom and push the campers, manufacturers, and consumers forward.

 Above all else, product quality, value, and customer service would be the fundamental priorities for the truck camper industry and their dealer networks.
 In turn, the consumers would always safely match their trucks and campers, maintain their camper seals, and pursue their truck camping dreams happily ever after.

 As a magazine, that’s our vision and we talk about it, write about it, and promote it anywhere and everywhere we can.
 After four plus years of working closely with industry and consumers, we can state with confidence that almost everyone is on the same page with this vision.
 Is everything perfect?
 Certainly not, but things are definitely moving in the right direction.

 Which brings us to the new 2011 Adventurer 980RDS.
 Adventurer’s design team has carefully listened to customer feedback on the outgoing 93FDS model and made dozens of evolutionary improvements for the 980RDS.
 As you’re about to read, these changes should improve not only the quality of the camper, but also the consumer experience with it.
 Better truck camping through design?
 You bet.